Better-Decisions/betterdecisions.github.io/GoogleEarthEngine/soil_sample_geochemistry.md

 ## 3 - The Dataset
 The dataset represent a collection of samples in a hidrographic Basin, in case Doce Basin, locate in Minas Gerais Province, Southeast of Brazil.
 It's has values of latitude and longitude, with the name of the basin  and the chemical values of each element analysed for sample.
 ![figure 2](image/dataset.png)
-For this work is necessary use a SHP file (ESRI) that contains the geometry of all Brazilian Limits and the columns names and codes.
+Figure 2 - Dataset Table.
+The column au_ppm represet the gold value in ppm for each sample For this work is necessary use a SHP file (ESRI) that contains the geometry of all Brazilian Limits and the columns names and codes.
 We gonna extract the geometry of Doce Basin using this file.
 This file is avaiable [here](https://metadados.snirh.gov.br/geonetwork/srv/por/catalog.search#/metadata/f50527b9-24ed-41d5-b063-b5acfb25e10d) on Water Nacional Agency of Brazil.

 ## 4 - Vizualising the dataset on G.E.E